Sapfir0/premier-eye/README.md

 Requirements for local use:
 - Python >= 3.6

-For run module you need run API & SPA for send data or set variable `sendRequestToServer` in config/config.ini to `false`
+For run module you need run API & SPA for send data or set variable `sendRequestToServer` in Premier-eye.DS/config/config.ini to `false`

 Docker use:

     cd Premier-eye.DS
     docker-compose up --build

+On windows, gpu in docker not implemented now
+On linux, use `nvidia-docker`

 ## API & SPA